 Each lead scoring type is characterized by a score of points that capture the lead's readiness to convert to different conversions, which you defined.
 You specify a lead's readiness using engagement stages of each lead scoring type.
 For example, you can define stages Leads between 50 and 100 points and Qualified leads above 100 points.
 Visitors pass a stage, once they reach the stage threshold.

 NOTE: Since the “Qualified leads” stage is closer to conversion than the “Leads” stage, the threshold for the former needs to be higher than the threshold for the latter.

-The bigger score visitors accumulate within a certain lead scoring type, the closer they are to conversion, that is, the higher engagement stage of the lead scoring type they reach.
+The bigger the score that visitors accumulate within a particular lead scoring type, the closer they are to conversion, that is, the higher engagement stage of the lead scoring type they reach.
 The higher the score value, the more qualified the lead is.